PingOne Advanced Identity Cloud

 Set maximum session time-to-live

 When configuring the maximum session time-to-live, balance security and user experience.
-Depending on your application, it may be acceptable for your users to log in once a month.
+Depending on your application, it could be acceptable for your users to log in once a month.
 Financial applications, for example, often terminate their sessions in less than an hour.

 The maximum session time-to-live is 120 minutes by default.